 Intentionality in Music, Art, and Drama

 All grade 5 students participate in both band and general music, which are taught by specialists and meet once each week.
-Grade 6 students may choose from band or choir and attend twice each week.
+Grade 6 students may choose either band or choir and attend twice each week.
 The band instrument students choose and how they learn to use their voices could begin a journey that takes them all the way through high school and beyond.

 Students increase vocabulary, develop literacy skills, and experience literature through drama.
 They also gain confidence and composure in front of an audience and learn to present themselves well.
 Our Shakespeare Immersion Program aims to cultivate in students an understanding of human virtue and frailty by examining the great works of William Shakespeare through stage performance and curricular parallels.
 In grade 6, students participate in a two week-long intensive study of Shakespeare and his times, integrating history, English and drama, which culminates in a performance of A Midsummer Night's Dream.
-Early Middle School students attend the dress rehearsals for every drama production performed by students in grades 1, 2, 4, and 6.
+Grade 5 students perform for their parents and peers at an annual Poetry Breakfast.

 During both fall and spring semester, students in grades 7 and 8 taking the Drama elective present an evening production for family, friends, and the school community.
 Students will engage in the history and technique of theater and be given a chance to showcase their own performance techniques.